 Corn tortillas can be bought by the dozen at the local tortilleria; the price is capped by the government, to keep this important, basic food affordable to everyone.
-On our first day, we arrived early, dropped our bags off at our hotel, then headed straight to meet our tour guides for a street food tour.
+On our first day, we arrived early, dropped off our bags at our hotel, then headed straight to meet our tour guides for a street food tour.
 They took us to a neighbourhood tortilleria and we got to look at the giant tortilla press, the mounds of masa (corn meal dough) and then taste a fresh, hot tortilla.
 There’s a special technique to rolling it in the palm of your hand, and you can add salt and salsa if you wish.
 Delicious!

 Aside from tacos, you can get sandwiches, quesadillas and burritos.
-All have a range of fillings to choose from, and can be topped with salsa if you want.
+All have a range of fillings to choose from, and can also be topped with salsa if you want.

 Another popular local flavour that we tried a few times was cactus - we found it had a similar taste and texture to pickled green beans.
-Apparently it’s full of fibre and quite good for you.
+Apparently, it’s full of fibre and quite good for you.

 Soon enough, two plates of fresh, hot churros and steaming mugs of hot chocolate were before us.
 They were delicious!
-We knew we were going to be facing a sugar overload after, but we didn’t care, sometimes you just have to enjoy the moment!
+We knew we were going to be facing a sugar overload afterwards, but we didn’t care, sometimes you just have to enjoy the moment!